 The situation that is costing those nations a chunk of their wealth is access to technology that eventually will encourage production and accountability.
 Another point worthy of sticking in on this topic is the fees third world countries pay for transferring funds.
-The cost is ridiculously high, it takes away the value of transferred funds, and it discourages ex-pats and immigrants from assisting family and friends back at home.
+The cost is ridiculously high, and it takes away the value of transferred funds, discouraging ex-pats, and immigrants from assisting family and friends back at home.

 In recent developments, Steve McCullah said:

-What will happen is I will go ahead and give you a piece of the information and everyone will get the last half when it is announce on Twitter.
+What will happen is I will go ahead and give you a piece of the information, and everyone will get the last half when it is announced on Twitter.

 First half of the Announcement:

-The core of this payment platform, as of now, will be a redeemable gold backed Apollo asset, referred to as Gold Standard Currency (GSC).
-The system will not only run on Apollo’s blockchain but, as of now, every transaction fee will be paid in APL.
+As of now, the core of this payment platform will be a redeemable gold-backed Apollo asset, referred to as Gold Standard Currency (GSC).
+The system will not only run on Apollo’s blockchain but, as of now, every transaction fee will be in APL.

-This is will be the first Nation that we will be implementing this system.
+This will be the first Nation that we will be implementing this system.”